Blackskyliner/studium-pp-nodejs-tsm/README.md

 This is an repository documenting my progress ot develop an TSM solver on top of NodeJS and Websockets to create an parallel processing system with modern Webtechnologies.

+It is meant to get a grasp on how parallel programming works in gerneral and if this can be used in modern web applications.

+There may be some kind of a resulting framework which will make it easy to share time/memory consuming processes among several worker nodes.

 Architecture
 ============